Baseball might be my fourth favorite sport, but with the playoffs in full swing (hah!), I thought I’d post a few baseball stories I’ve been saving up.

-A man named Major General Babcock was put in charge of the project, but was later replaced by second lieutenant named Robert E. Lee. (yes, THAT Robert E. Lee).
+Major General Babcock was put in charge of the project, but was later replaced by second lieutenant Robert E. Lee. (yes, THAT Robert E. Lee).
 By 1833, the fort was far enough along to get a name: Fort Pulaski, in honor of Kazimierz Pulaski, a Polish soldier who fought alongside George Washington in the American Revolution.

-The fort was finally completed in 1847, after 18 years of construction.
+The fort was finally completed in 1847, after 18 long years of construction.
 It took such a long time partly because that’s how long it took to build a fort in a swamp in the 19th century.
-It also took a long time because the fort was made out of brick – like, a lot of bricks, an estimated 25,000,000 bricks – and Savannah just didn’t have the infrastructure to quickly make so many damn bricks.
+It also took so long because the fort was made out of brick – like, a lot of bricks, like, 25,000,000 bricks – and Savannah just didn’t have the infrastructure to quickly make so many damn bricks.

 Then, of course, the Civil War broke out.
 Georgia governor Joseph Brown ordered the state militia to seize the fort, which became a Confederate stronghold.
 Meanwhile, Confederate military leaders thought nearby Tybee Island was too remote to be useful for anything, so troops were withdrawn from there.
 And thus, Union troops moved in.

 One of the reasons American sharpshooters were so successful in the Revolutionary War was that they used rifles, not muskets.
-Both guns are basically metal tubes that one packs with explosives and a projectile (like a bullet or musket ball).
-You then aim the tube at an enemy and set off the explosives.
+At their most basic, both guns are metal tubes that one packs with explosives and a projectile, like a bullet or musket ball.
+You aim the tube at an enemy and set off the explosives.
 This causes the projectile to travel down the tube at a high rate of speed and (hopefully) hit the enemy.